 In 1920s Ireland, two brothers join the IRA, which is fighting a guerrilla war the British.
 Both sides behave brutally and become brutalized.
 With the announcement of the Anglo-Irish Treaty in 1922, there is initial rejoicing.
 But the situation soon turns into a civil war: idealism against pragmatism, brother against brother.

-Based on a true story, the film shows the 1879 battle of Rorke's Drift, when around 100 British soldiers stationed at a remote missionary outpost faced an assault from 4-5,000 Zulu warriors.
+Based on a true story, the film shows the 1879 Battle of Rorke's Drift, when around 100 British soldiers stationed at a remote missionary outpost faced an assault from 4,000 to 5,000 Zulu warriors.
 Though seen from the British point of view this is a rousing tale of heroism on both sides, as well as a portrait of individuals, both good and bad, who did the work of imperialism in far-flung parts.

 The Lives of Others (2006)

-Taking place in East Berlin both pre-and-post the fall of the Berlin Wall, this subtle and gripping film tells the story of a playwright and his actress girlfriend, the Stasi agent assigned to spy on them.
+Taking place in East Berlin both before and after the fall of the Berlin Wall, this subtle and gripping film tells the story of a playwright and his actress girlfriend and the Stasi agent assigned to spy on them.
 It lays bare their secrets, moral choices, and compromises, and the changes they and their society go through.

 Triumph of the Will (1934)

 Probably the most famous propaganda movie ever made, this film documents the Nazi Party Congress and in Nuremberg in 1934.
 Hitler commissioned it and plays a starring role.

 Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb (1964)